 For a bigger-picture look at how annual reports work across different states, our LLC annual report guide explains what they include, typical fees, and what happens if you miss a deadline.

-Maine law requires a registered agent with a Maine street address.
+Maine requires every LLC to list a registered agent with a Maine street address, because this is where legal notices and state documents are delivered.

 - State fee: $0